It’s invitation time in your world of wedding planning. Which can sometimes be overwhelming. There are so many options out there.

 If you’re cutting your invites yourself then while you can use household scissors, I don’t recommend it.
 Your hands will be worn out, it’s time consuming, & chances are that your lines won’t be straight.

-If you’d prefer to use scissors then make sure to use very sharp scissors like these precision scissors.
+If you’d prefer to use scissors then make sure to use very sharp scissors like precision scissors.

 *Pro Tip: Save paper by printing more than 1 invitation on a single sheet of paper.